Canada's Worst Driver 2

-Canada's Worst Driver 2 was the second season of the Canadian reality TV show Canada's Worst Driver, which aired on the Discovery Channel.
+Canada's Worst Driver 2 is the second season of the Canadian reality TV show Canada's Worst Driver, which aired on the Discovery Channel.
 As with the past season, eight people, nominated by their family or friends, enter the Driver Rehabilitation Centre to improve their driving skills.
-This year, the Driver Rehabilitation Centre is located at CFB Borden.
+In season 2, Driver Rehabilitation Centre is located at CFB Borden.
 Unlike the previous season, when the focus was on Winter Driving, the focus of this season was on Summer Driving.
-Also, the Driver Rehabilitation Program is one week shorter, which only persisted in this and next season (this is due to Sean McConnell and Jodi Slobodesky graduating in the penultimate episode of this season and Billie-Jean Leslie making Canada's Worst Driver history as the first person to ever graduate in the fifth episode of next season).
 The initial drive started in Wasaga Beach, Ontario and the final road test occurred in Toronto, Ontario.
+The Driver Rehabilitation Program was one week shorter, due to two candidates graduating in the penultimate episode of this season.

+The candidates in season 2 included a 43-year-old video game race car champion who had trouble curbing his speed on the open road; a 22-year-old student with $10,000 in unpaid tickets for speeding and parking; and a police school student who had been pulled over 40 times in 3 years.